chriskorsak/portrait-meetup/README.md

 ## Support and contact details

-_Please feel free to contact me if you have any questions or would like to contribute to the code._
+_Please feel free to contact me if you have any questions about the code._

 ## Technologies Used